 You can select the date range for which you want to access the Google Analytics data.
 Over here, the compare function is available – allowing you to compare a particular date range with the other one.
 It gets really simple and quick to avail daily, weekly, monthly, and yearly data from this feature.
 It is also possible to fetch the event data for any custom date range.

-- User Type exactly matches “Returning User”
+- The user Type exactly matches “Returning User”

 - Country/Territory does not matches “United States”

-- Ecommerce Conversion Rate > “0.2%”
+- E-commerce Conversion Rate > “0.2%”

-You can create different types of segments based on your need to analyse the Google Analytics data.
+You can create different types of segments based on your need to analyze the Google Analytics data.
 While creating a segment, multiple dimensions and metrics are considered.
 The segment remains as it is even if you open another Google Analytics Report after applying a particular segment.